dansheffler/dtsheffler.com/_presentations/Aristotle.md

 <section>

 > Each substance seems to signify a particular THIS.
 As far as
-> primary substances are concerned, it is indisputable true that
+> primary substances are concerned, it is indisputably true that
 > each signifies a particular THIS, for what is indicated is
 > individual and one in number.
 > (10a)